blingwang/favz-server/README.md

 * Clone the repo and change directory to it
 * Log in with the [AWS Elastic Beanstalk CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html), select a region, and create an app: `eb init`
 * Create an environment and pass in MongoDB URI, App ID, and Master Key: `eb create --envvars DATABASE_URI=<replace with URI>,APP_ID=<replace with Parse app ID>,MASTER_KEY=<replace with Parse master key>`
+* By default it will use a path of /parse for the API routes.
+To change this, or use older client SDKs, run `eb setenv PARSE_MOUNT=/api`

 ### Getting Started With Microsoft Azure App Service